mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

   "env": {
     "APP_SETTINGS":{
       "description": "Application configuration setting.",
-      "value": "settings.ProdConfiguration"
+      "value": "ProdConfig"
     }
   },
   "keywords": ["python", "heroku", "social-media"]
 }
 {% endhighlight %}

+Another file, we will need is `Procfile`.
+It instructs Heroku platform how to run our app.
+Because Heroku allows to deploy php, js, java, ruby and python applications, we have to be specific what software should be used by platform.
+We have t be specific also about the location of our running function.
+We do not need development server on Heroku, therefore we will point it to the place, where WSGI will pick up code execution.

 {% highlight bash %}
 # Procfile - uses gunicorn to launch python app

-web: gunicorn app:app
+web: gunicorn md_analytics.app:create_app\(\)

 # launching app:
 # $ heroku local
 {% endhighlight %}

-... and because gunicorn works only on "nix" systems, we need simple app call for windows
+... and because gunicorn works only on "nix" systems, we need simple app call for windows (in case we want to develop on Windows machine):

 {% highlight bash %}
 # Procfile.windows

-web: python app.py
+web: python manage.py runserver

 # launching app:
 # $ heroku local -f Procfile.windows
 {% endhighlight %}

+Both should produce following output:

+{% highlight bash %}
+(md_analytics) [mdyzma@devbox md_analytics]$ heroku local

+13:31:13 web.1   |   * Restarting with linuxapi reloader
+13:31:22 web.1   |   * Debugger is active!
+13:31:22 web.1   |   * Debugger PIN: 471-898-880
+13:31:22 web.1   |   * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+13:31:25 web.1   |  127.0.0.1 - - [07/July/2017 13:31:25] "GET / HTTP/1.1" 200 -
+13:31:25 web.1   |  127.0.0.1 - - [07/July/2017 13:31:25] "GET /favicon.ico HTTP/1.1" 404 -
+{% endhighlight %}

-App creation can be done via Heroku web interface or command line tool.
-First we need to make sure [HerokuCLI](https://toolbelt.heroku.com) is installed.
+App creation can be done via Heroku web interface or command line tool, but first we need to make sure [HerokuCLI](https://toolbelt.heroku.com) is installed.
+Type:

+{% highlight bash %}
+(md_analytics) [mdyzma@devbox md_analytics]$ heroku --version

+heroku-cli/6.12.9-d4bf599 (linux-x64) node-v8.1.4
+{% endhighlight %}

 Piece of advice for Fedora users: from my experience it is better to install Heroku official, standalone version, instead of Heroku Ruby gem.
 It causes less problems.

 After successful HerokuCLI installation we can proceed and use it to create two separate applications.
 I called mine: `md-analytics-stage` for staging environment, where app undergoes "acceptance tests" and `md-analytics` for production environment (app released for users).
 We will do it in three steps:

 1. Create __md-analytics__ and __md-analytics-stage__ apps
 2. Create __md-analytics__ pipeline (group of applications sharing same codebase) and add apps to it